 Water rings on a wooden table or counter are the result of moisture that is trapped under the topcoat, but not the finish.
 Try applying toothpaste or mayonnaise to a damp cloth and rub into the ring.
 Be careful not to run too vigorously so as not to mar the finish.
 Once the ring is removed, buff the entire wood surface.

 Mix 2 teaspoons of white vinegar with 1 quart of warm water.
 Use crumpled newspaper or a cotton cloth to clean.
 Only use the black and white newspapers, not the colored ones.
 Don’t clean windows if the sun is on them, or if they are warm, or streaks will show on drying.
 Be sure to follow the recipe, because using too strong a solution of vinegar will etch the glass and eventually cloud it.
-The All-Purpose Cleaner (above) also works well on windows, or you can buy CitraClear natural window and glass cleaner.
+The All-Purpose Cleaner (above) also works well on windows.

 Many modern homes are so tight there’s little new air coming in.
 Open the windows from time to time or run any installed exhaust fans.
 In cold weather, the most efficient way to exchange room air is to open the room wide – windows and doors, and let fresh air in quickly for about five minutes.
 The furnishings in the room, and the walls, act as ‘heat sinks’, and by exchanging air quickly, this heat is retained.